 My second book, Cardboard Creations, was published in 2018 by The Innovation Press.
 Featuring 20 sustainable art projects using cardboard and other recycled materials, this book continues with my mission of providing parents and teachers with simple creative invitations that stretch a child’s imagination and builds their confidence.
 No fancy art supplies needed!
 Just stuff from around the house, a designated art space, and some time.

-Learn more about The Creativity Project.
+Learn more about The Creativity Project here.
+Follow us on Instagram here.

 I’ve always wished that the emojis that come with the iPhone included more whimsical and artistic ones so that I could fully express myself.
 I decided I needed to fill that gap myself.
 Making an app, however, proved to be way more challenging that I thought.
 At the time I created these emojis, Apple did not allow you to create a keyboard (maybe things have changed).
 So Arsty Emojis is actually a sticker app.
 You can use them when texting, drag them up to use as stickers on texts, or use them as stickers on photos, which I call “photobombing”.

 Artsy Emojis is a collaboration between me and illustrator Bee Brown.
-The emojis have been so popular, I decided to also sell them as clipart in my Etsy shop.
+The emojis have been so popular, that I decided to also sell them as clipart in my Etsy shop.

 From the top:

-Art Bar logo and T-shirts // Etsy
+Art Bar logo and T-shirts // Find handmade tees on Etsy.

-I Just Like to Smile // hand cut lettering and handmade rubber stamps, free printable
+I Just Like to Smile // Hand-cut lettering and handmade rubber stamps, free printable

 I went to school for fine arts, with a focus on textile design and printmaking.
 I never imagined back then that someday I would be using computer software as a creative tool.